 Apply overprint settings to an image or object and add it to your library, or edit a placed file in its original application.

-Determining when to overprint manually
+Determine when to overprint manually

 Automatic trapping in InDesign—either as built‑in trapping or Adobe In‑RIP Trapping—nearly eliminates the need for manual overprinting.
 However, manual overprinting can be an effective solution in the rare cases when you can’t use automatic trapping.